 The third type of collaboration for innovation is the network.
 Networks include groups of firms that share R&D goals related to products, services, processes or business models.
-Some examples include CITER - the Centre for Textile Information in Emilia Romagna, Italy founded in 1980, KLM and Northwest Airlines (now Delta) initiated in 1989, and The Human Genome Project, an initiative that made waves in 1990 with its first published study/ article.
+As an example, in 2020, we saw digital networks rapidly forming to address the Covid-19 pandemic.

 Dense network structures are natural progressions of alliances and portfolios.
 As collaboration tools and practices spread from high-tech to medium and low-tech sectors, new ways of structuring the innovation activity emerged.
-The key difference: all firms were now interconnected, orchestration became less strict, and low-medium competition replaced the fierce battles for survival.
+The key difference was that all firms were now interconnected, orchestration became less strict, and low-medium competition replaced the fierce battles for survival.